How our human-centered approach to discovery improved the Ian Potter Foundation’s application process for grant seekers.

 The Ian Potter Foundation came to us with two challenges:

-Established in1964 by Australian financier, businessman and philanthropist, Sir Ian Potter (1902 – 1994) whose vision to encourage excellence and enable innovation by supporting not for profits is still in operation today.
+Ian Potter Foundation is one of Australia’s oldest philanthropic foundations supporting purpose-driven projects across the country in science, health, arts, and culture.
+It was established in1964 by Australian businessman and philanthropist, Sir Ian Potter (1902 – 1994), whose vision to encourage excellence and enable innovation by supporting not for profits is still in operation today.

 "We interviewed a broad range of grant seekers as part of this UX research and discovery project.
 Once insights were gathered Trello was used to synthesise the findings and identify the core research themes - which added a lot of efficiency."